ppizzo/docker-ssh/README.md

 The `/etc/ssh` configuration directory will contain public/private server certificates generated during the build; in `$HOME/.ssh` you must put an `authorized_keys` file with your own RSA public key(s).

+Since the token configuration is time-based, your system must run an `ntp` agent in order to keep the time synchronized with the device generating the codes.

 ## Build

 You are free to modify the `Dockerfile` accordingly to your environment.
 The items you might want to modify are the following: